-Sometimes an update cannot be automatically downloaded by Patch for SCCM.
+Sometimes an update cannot be automatically downloaded by Patch for MEM.
 This can happen for a number of different reasons.
 For example, the update might be an old update that has been removed by the vendor, a login to the vendor website might be required to access the update, the update might have been only available via a temporary link, etc.

 If an update cannot be downloaded, the phrase Acquire from vendor will be displayed in the Download method column.

 In order to publish an update that cannot be automatically downloaded it must first be sideloaded.
 Sideloading means the update file is downloaded manually, its contents are verified and then the file is saved to the proper directory within the local source folder.
 The exact process is as follows: